Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-some-method.md

 // Returns true
 ```

-This return true, because billy is under the age of 18!
+This returns true because billy is under the age of 18!

 The syntax for some is as follows: